 Irish Soda Bread Scones

 Honest truth?
-I was busy testing recipes for the cookbook on Tuesday and the idea for these scones came to me completely out of the blue.
+I was busy testing recipes on Tuesday and the idea for these scones came to me completely out of the blue.

 Ok, so let’s clear things up right off the bat.
 These are not traditional by any means.
 I mean, technically these are more similar to British tea scones than Irish soda bread, but the ingredient list is very similar.